As gas prices rise so does the number of gas thefts. But what is it and how is it done?

 LVT delivers a significant upgrade from independent cameras or stand-alone security efforts.
 These one or two theft deterrents may be budget-friendly, but they leave significant gaps in protection.
 For example, motion-sensing lights can be purchased relatively inexpensively, but then they need to be installed.
 The lights also need to be checked and maintained.
 Cameras can also be mounted to a building, but the video is only stored for a short amount of time.
 If the cameras require disposable batteries, they need frequent replacement.
 Coordinating, maintaining, watching, and detecting theft is a job that never stops.

 The truth is LiveView Technologies can bring a secure setup to just about any site in minutes.
 Battle-tested, around-the-clock protection is available.
-Viewed by thieves as an alien lifeform to avoid, LTV surveillance units deter criminals in almost all settings.
+Viewed by thieves as an alien lifeform to avoid, LVT surveillance units deter criminals in almost all settings.

 Let’s move forward and stop being stuck with traditional mounted-camera surveillance ideas.